Top 15 Benefits Of Healthy Eating On Your Life

 10. Improves Skin Health

 Unhealthy oily junk food leads to breakouts and acne.
-The key to getting healthy skin is drinking water, green tea, and coconut water and eating fruits, vegetables, fatty fish, nuts, seeds, and whole grains (19).
+The key to getting healthy skin is drinking water, green tea, coconut water and eating fruits, vegetables, fatty fish, nuts, seeds, and whole grains (19).

 11. Reduces Stress